theodrosmhaile/data_jam_2025/README.md

 `data/year_memorylab_data.csv`
 1. **User**: Unique, anonymous identifier for each student.
 2. **session**: Numbers that indicate the specific learning session where the student practiced some facts.
 This varies across students.
-3. **Sequence.Number**: With in learning sessions, the numbers indicate the sequence in which facts were shown and practiced.
+3. **Sequence.Number**: With in chapters, the numbers indicate the sequence in which facts were shown and practiced.
 This varies across session.
 4. **Chapter.ID**: A code that identifies the chapter from which a specific fact was taken.
 5. **Time**: The date, and time in the day when a student practiced a specific fact.
 6. **factId**: A unique code that identifies each fact.